You must prime over surfaces before applying paint. But, how long does primer take to dry?

-A dehumidifier can help to reduce the effects of humidity on the primer coating.
+A dehumidifier can help to reduce the effects of humidity on the coating.
 For this method, you’ll need a dehumidifier.
 The dehumidifier will draw moisture from the air and release dry air in the process.

 Related Read: Can You Prime Over Peeling Paint?

-Dry Time For Different Types of Primers
+Different Types of Primers

-Spray primers generally take longer to dry because they contain additives like glycerin, glycol, and plastic resins.
-These additives are included in the paint formula to improve the quality of the primer coating.
-But, they also increase the dry time of the primer coating.
+On average, spray primer can be painted over 2 hours after it has been applied.
+They generally take longer to dry because they contain additives like glycerin, glycol, and plastic resins.
+These additives are included in the formula to improve the quality of the coating.
+But, they also increase the dry time.

-Spray primers that have plastics in the paint formula also take longer to dry.
-Spray primers can take up to 6 hours before being dry enough to be painted over.
-Some spray primers also dry quickly but these primers are usually latex or water-based.
+Spray primers that have plastics in the formula also take longer to dry.
+They can take up to 6 hours to dry enough for a top coat.

 Outdoors vs Indoors: Dry Time